Sanding and Refinishing Wood Flooring in Metro Vancouver:

 Should I remove baseboards before refinishing hardwood floors?

-No, there’s no need to re and re your baseboards when it comes to sanding and refinishing wood floors.
+No, there’s no need to re and re your baseboards when sanding and refinishing wood floors.

 How many times can I sand my engineered wood?